April 14, 2020

 Maintaining a good quality of healthcare is a real challenge for every generation.
 The integration of technology in medicine has opened new opportunities for effectively, timely, and affordable services.
 Patient satisfaction can be a good indicator as it reaches the highest levels.
 According to the statistics, 79% of patients find scheduling a follow-up visit via the eHealth applications rather convenient than an in-person visit arrangement.

 At the same time, there’s less chance that they can miss such appointments due to the long distance to the clinic, time spent in waiting rooms, additional expenses, etc. Video calls are conducted at any convenient time and can take less than 30 minutes.
 Moreover, healthcare providers considerably decrease the workload of the busiest hospital and devote extra time to high-risk patients.

 Regarding telehealth software development, it is a win-win solution all around.
 The real value is the connection between all the users involved in the healthcare chain and how they can really benefit from it.
-Patients and doctors that are main participants of healthcare have become two active users of eHealth.
-More and more people would rather apply for the service of physicians, therapists, psychologists and nurse practitioners via the Doctor On Demand applications.
+Patients and doctors that are the main participants in healthcare have become two active users of eHealth.
+More and more people would rather apply for the service of physicians, therapists, psychologists, and nurse practitioners via the Doctor On Demand applications.
 Whereas doctors acknowledge the exceptional functionality like EHR and EMR, ePrescriptions, laboratory tests, medical calculations, etc.

 Let’s define what important telehealth features to include here.

 Telehealth software development would cover the needs of the two main actors types: patients and medical personnel.
 There is also clinic administration staff, but their functionality is not essential for the eHealth software to function, so it will be covered briefly.